Degree RequirementADN/ASN or BSN

-What Is Holistic Nursing?
+What is Holistic/Complementary Nursing?

-Becoming a Holistic Nurse
+How to Become a Holistic Nurse

 Are Any Certifications or Credentials Needed?

-Upon passing the NCLEX-RN, RNs can apply for certification in holistic nursing through the American Holistic Nurses Certification Corporation.
+Upon passing the NCLEX-RN, RNs can apply for RN licensure and certification in holistic nursing through the American Holistic Nurses Certification Corporation.
 To be eligible for certification, RNs are required to show proof of continuing education in holistic nursing and must complete and pass both a qualitative assessment and quantitative exam to earn certification.

-While not required, some holistic nurses may wish to earn additional certification in alternative or complementary therapeutic treatment techniques, such as acupuncture.
+While not required, some holistic/complementary nurses may wish to earn additional certification in alternative or complementary therapeutic treatment techniques, such as acupuncture.
 These generally require separate training programs that will have their own certification requirements.

 What Does a Holistic Nurse Do?

-• Assist patients in stress management techniques
+• Stress management techniques

 • Aromatherapy